Danielbahe/Microservice-Template/README.md

+# Objective
+This project purpose is learn about microservices.
+Obviously I have mistakes, I'm improving the code and trying to implement the best patterns.
-# Microservice-Template
+# Description
 A template to implement a microservices architecture.

-Gateway Controller (Core)
+Gateway Controller (ASP.Core)

-Microservice Console Aplication (Core)
+Microservices Console Aplication (ASP.Core)

-RabbitComunications .Net Standard 2.0 class Library
+RabbitComunications (.Net Standard 2.0 class Library)